develodesign/vsf-payment-stripe/README.md

 }
 ```

-## Integration the Stripe component to you theme
+## Integrating the Stripe component with your theme

 Go to `storefront/src/themes/defalt/components/core/blocks/Checkout/OrderReview.vue`